Skip to content

 80%

-Domain code generatedEntities, commands, queries, domain events, API contracts (OpenAPI + gRPC), and the repository pipeline.
+Domain code generatedEntities, commands, queries, domain events, the Domain API, and the repository pipeline.
 From a single builder run.

 0